 (3) Proof of acceptance (conference registration/certificate of attendance);

-(6) Statement of commitment to submit/present this research at the annual UNC School of Medicine Student Research Day (November), and to attend the DAHS awards ceremony (November); and
+(6) Statement of commitment to submit/present this research at the annual UNC School of Medicine Student Research Day (November).

 (7) Disclosure of other travel funding applied for/received.